Fiat Tipo Station Wagon estate review (2016-2021)

 The 550-litre boot also impresses: it’s larger than what you get in most of the Tipo Station Wagon’s rivals, including the Renault Megane Sport Tourer estate.
 Split-folding rear seats are standard, and while they don’t fold totally flat, the seat bases can be folded forward to create a flat load bay – although many manufacturers manage to offer this feature without requiring you to move the bases.
 The Station Wagon also gets extra storage compartments under the floor and in the sides of the boot, as well as some useful bag hooks and four load-retaining brackets.

 Reliability & safety

 Fiat hasn’t had much to cheer about in our Driver Power owner satisfaction surveys in recent years.
-A 15th place finish in our 30-strong manufacturer list in 2019 was the highest the brand has been for a number of years, and in 2020 it has dropped eight places.
-However, that’s above Ford and Vauxhall, and several premium brands.
+A 15th place finish in our 30-strong manufacturer list in 2019 was the highest the brand has been for a number of years, and in 2021 it has dropped to 26th out of 29 carmakers.

-The Tipo shares many of its mechanical components with the 500L people carrier, which came 106th out of 150 cars in our 2016 survey.
-What we can say is that the Tipo Station Wagon feels built to last, while its relative mechanical simplicity should help dependability.
+The Tipo Station Wagon feels built to last, while its relative mechanical simplicity should help dependability.

 The Fiat Tipo hatchback has been tested by Euro NCAP, and its four-star score applies to the estate too.
 Some Tipos get a three-star rating in other countries, but all UK models get autonomous emergency braking fitted as standard - and the higher score as a result.
-Mandatory safety equipment like electronic stability control, anti-lock brakes and ISOFIX points for child seats are obviously all present and correct, too, but it would’ve been nice if some of the optional safety equipment was standard.
+Mandatory safety equipment like electronic stability control, anti-lock brakes and ISOFIX points for child seats are obviously all present and correct, too, while lane-keeping assist and a driver fatigue monitor are also fitted now.